sevcak/caravan-conquest-boardgame/rules.md

 Consult the Legend sheet for regular tile effects that apply every time.
 Some tiles can even affect your movement speed on the next turn, so read closely!

-For different tile types there are decks of cards containing special encounters.
+There are decks of cards containing special encounters for different tile types.
 You draw from one of these decks at the end of your turn, depending on which tile you are on.
 The encounter card takes effect immediately, unless the card itself specifies otherwise.